julius-gwee/tp/docs/UserGuide.md

 Format: `tagdelete tn/TAG_NAME`

 * Deleting a tag removes it from all candidates that were using it.
+* Tag names are case-insensitive and do not include spaces between.

 Example:
 * `tagdelete tn/backend` removes backend tag from catalogue and all candidates